 But if you’re anything like me you are tempted to play on repeat the sins of your past.
 You have the sneaky suspicion that God will deal with you according to your sins.
 It is like Psalm 103 anticipates that objection and strains the human language to describe the greatness of our forgiveness.

 Take a closer look at Psalm 103:12.
 It says that as far as the East is from the West so far does God remove our transgression from us.
 Do we get how amazing that is?
 People smarter than me have pointed out that this verse doesn’t say, “As far as North is from South, so far does He remove our transgression from us.”
 That would be pretty far, it’s approximately 12,500 miles from the North Pole to the South Pole.
 But that is not what the text says.
 The verse says that as far the East is from the West.
 There is no East pole and there is no West pole.
 You can keep traveling East and never reach West!
 That is an infinite distance!
 God has removed our transgressions that far from us!

-Not only that, but Charles Spurgeon pointed years ago that this infinite distance is too far for ourselves, and even too far for Satan to travel!
-Not even Satan can make the journey that far in order to uncover our sin and bring it back to us.
+Not only that, but Charles Spurgeon pointed out that this infinite distance is too far for Satan to travel!
+Not even the Devil can make the journey from East to West in order to uncover our sin and bring it back to us.
 It has been totally dealt with.
 And like the infomercials we watched as a kid, the Psalmist says “but wait, there’s more!”